artfisica/cevale2ve-ifp-2019/docs/index.md

 * More details about the samples, production status can be seen [here](https://docs.google.com/spreadsheets/d/1zPlEUikKfXJhqD_LohXQ5x85n9gPPV69tUlngGt2gWo/edit#gid=4912678).

-# Analysis Examples frameworks
-Explore several of the collections using the Analysis frameworks:

-## Notes

 ### DOI and CERN Open Data access
 Datasets have/will have DOI's that allow their citation.